amaarora/amaarora.github.io/_tmp/2021-01-13-efficientdet-pytorch.md

         return x
 ```

-The `create_conv2d` is a function from `TIMM`, that creates a `nn.Conv2d` layer in our case.
-We won't go into the source code of this function as it is part of the `TIMM` library which will look into a series of blog posts later.
+The `create_conv2d` is a function from `timm`, that creates a `nn.Conv2d` layer in our case.
+We won't go into the source code of this function as it is part of the `timm` library, which we will look into a series of blog posts later.

 Now, let's start to get into the tricky bits.
 Let's see how could we implement a single `BiFpnLayer`.